Schedule a Free Consultation

 I did.

-This is because there some languages around for which there are no default translations in plugins like WooCommerce Social Login or WooCommerce Bookings.
+This is because there are some languages around for which there are no default translations in plugins like WooCommerce Social Login or WooCommerce Bookings.

 Unfortunately there’s no standard way to do that (at least I found none), but after some debugging inside WordPress here’s a solution that I would like to share with you: